 It is designed to collect and analyze information about Homicides (and attempts) that are known or suspected to be part of a series and/or are apparently random, motiveless, or sexually oriented; Sexual Assaults that are known or suspected to be part of a series and/or are committed by a stranger; Missing Persons where the circumstances indicate a strong possibility of foul play and the victim is still missing; and Unidentified Human Remains where the manner of death is known or suspected to be homicide (NOTE: The previous four case types described constitute ViCAP Criteria Cases).
-The training that is available will cover the use of ViCAP, the Highway Serial Killer initiative and Investigative Resources.
+The training that is available will cover the use of ViCAP, the Highway Serial Killings Initiative and Investigative Resources.

 Why is this important to Texas?

 The 86th (R) Texas Legislature passed HB3106, creating what is now called Molly Jane's Law.
-This law took effect on September 1, 2019, and specifically states all Texas law enforcement agencies (LEAs) must enter their sexual assault cases into the Violent Criminal Apprehension Program (ViCAP) Web National Database.
+This law took effect on September 1, 2019, and specifically states all Texas law enforcement agencies (LEAs) must enter their sexual assault cases into the Violent Criminal Apprehension Program (ViCAP) National Database.
 The 87th (R) Texas legislation passed HB3607, which changed the Government Code reference for Molly Jane’s Law (Texas Government Code 420.035 and 420.036) and is effective 9/1/2021.

 What are agencies required to enter?

 - All pending sexual assault cases regardless of whether the investigation was commenced before, on, or after the effective date of Molly Jane's law, September 1, 2019.

 - Other sex offenses where biological evidence has been collected.
 It is important to note that agencies enter on the basis that biological evidence was collected.
 Agencies should not wait until testing on biological evidence is complete to enter, as this delays entry of required data.